Awning Installation Cost

 • ✖ Needs to be stabilised to prevent falling or to blow over

-Checklist: Hiring Contractors To Install an Awning
+Checklist: Hiring Contractors to Install an Awning

 • How long will the work take to complete?
+Ask for an estimated timeline so you can plan accordingly and know when the installation will be finished.

 FAQs

-Are you wondering how to clean a fabric awning?
-It's quite easy to clean a fabric awning.
 Fill up a bucket with warm, soapy water and then gently wipe the fabric and the frame with a clean cloth.
-For stubborn stains, use a soft bristles brush and work the dirt off the fabric gently.
+For stubborn stains, use a soft-bristled brush and work the dirt off the fabric gently.
+Avoid scrubbing too hard or using any harsh chemicals, as this can cause damage.
+Allow the awning to dry naturally before putting away, as not to cause any damp or mould issues.

 The size of awning you need will depend on the size of your home and the amount of the garden you want to cover.
 Take measurements of your property and garden to determine how large your awning needs.

-What if my guttering is in the way?
+What if My Guttering Is in the Way?

 If your guttering is in the way, you can opt for special heavy-duty brackets that help overcome obstructions, including gutters.
 These brackets allow you to position the awning wherever it is required, meaning you don't need to worry about obstructions that may get in the way.